 - Not only is this casserole delicious, but it’s healthy, paleo, Whole30, dairy free and gluten free!

-- This casserole makes great leftovers and freezes very well!
+- This casserole makes great leftovers and freezes really well so it's perfect for meal prep.

 - You can prepare this casserole the day before.
 Just cover and store in the fridge until you're ready to bake your casserole.